-Osteoporosis (osteoporosis) related to pregnancy is a rare but well-known condition.
+Osteoporosis (osteoporosis) related to pregnancy and lactation is a rare but well-known condition.
 Most often, healthy women are affected during the last part of pregnancy or during the period when they are breastfeeding.

 - During pregnancy, the structure of the fetus skeletal requires that large amounts of calcium (lime) are transferred from the pregnant skeleton

-- However, it is unclear why some women develop severe osteoporosis related to pregnancy
+- It is still unclear why some women develop severe osteoporosis related to pregnancy, but some are predisposed:

 Suddenly, strong and persistent pain located to the spine in the last part of pregnancy or lactation

 - The pain becomes worse by almost all kind of motion

 - Vertebrae in the vertebral column and the lower back are most often attacked